 - 713.1 Offset to Property Not Served by the Proposed Common Driveway: At no point may a common driveway be less than fifty feet from the lot line of any lot not served by the common driveway.
 Access to any public way must be made through frontage of a lot served by the common driveway. - 713.2 Design Specifications of Common Driveway: The following design specifications shall apply to the construction and design of a common driveway. - a.
 Minimum Width.
 A common driveway must at all times have a minimum travel surface width of twelve feet. - b.
 Surfacing and Driveway Bed.
 The surface shall at all times be properly maintained but may be of any material deemed appropriate by the Planning Board in consultation with the Fire Chief, the Highway Superintendent and the Chief of Police.
 The driveway bed must be a minimum of twelve inches of gravel suitable to adequate drainage. - c.
 Maximum Slope.
-The maximum slope of any common driveway at any point shall be fifteen percent. - d.
+The maximum slope of any common driveway at any point shall be fifteen percent except for the first 40 feet after the intersection with the public way the maximum slope shall be seven percent. - d.
 Intersection with Public Way.
 The centerline intersection of the common driveway with the public way that is accessed must be greater than seventy (70) degrees.
 The intercept width of the common driveway at the edge of the pavement of the public way shall be a minimum of at least fifty (50) feet wide, tapering to the minimum width of twelve (12) feet over a minimum length of forty (40) feet measured from the centerline of the common driveway and the intercept of the pavement of the public way."